Bomberman: Act Zero: Post-release

 Bomberman: Act Zero received "unfavorable" reviews according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of 23 out of 40, while Famitsu Xbox 360 gave it a score of two eights and two sevens for a total of 30 out of 40.

 The game was criticized for its long loading times, bad collision detection, forgettable soundtrack, use of the same textures and graphics for every stage, tedious and repetitive gameplay, lack of a save feature, unbalanced A.I. and the series' unwelcome shift to a darker and more futuristic setting.
 The First-Person Bomberman mode was also criticized for its bad camera angles and the fact that it is played in a third-person perspective rather than a first-person perspective.
 GamePro's Patrick Shaw felt that it shouldn't be used to introduce players to the series and that fans of the games should skip it.
-In the March 2007 issue of Electronic Gaming Monthly, Seanbaby listed the game as one of the Top 10 Worst Games of 2006, describing it as "the Bomberman game that sucks."
+In the March 2007 issue of Electronic Gaming Monthly, Seanbaby listed the game as one of the Official Worst-Selling Games of 2006, describing it as "The Bomberman that sucks."

 The game has been named one of the worst video games of all time by GamesRadar+ and The Guardian.
 In 2010, GameTrailers ranked the game at number one on their list of the "Top 10 Worst Sequels".
 Hudson Soft themselves expressed negative opinions on the game during a video for Bomberman Live.